vaclavliberdacode/simple-piano-macro/README.md

 # simple-piano-macro
-just a simple macro for Piano White Master! (this game is on microsoft store) Before you play plese fullscreen the game
+just a simple macro for Piano White Master! (this game is on microsoft store) Before you play please fullscreen the game